mostafaghonem/FWD-Project1/README.md

 **app can make requests to the following REST endpoints:**
 - <ins>GET localhost:5000/api/images?filename=*ImgName*&width=*width*&height=*height*</ins>
   *the Used Images to test the endpoint -> FWD-Project1/images*
+### You can Start the application form FWD-Project1/src/index.ts